-The findings of this Draft report for a non-regulated analysis of existing policy for nectarines from China are based on a comprehensive scientific analysis of relevant literature.
+The findings of this Final report for a non-regulated analysis of existing policy for fresh nectarine fruit from China are based on a comprehensive scientific analysis of relevant literature.

-The Australian Government Department of Agriculture considers that the risk management measures proposed in this report will provide an appropriate level of protection against the pests identified as associated with the trade of nectarine fruit from China.
+The Australian Government Department of Agriculture and Water Resources considers that the risk management measures recommended in this report will provide an appropriate level of protection against the pests identified as associated with the trade of nectarine fruit from China.